larson-group/clubb_release/input/case_setups/Readme.txt

   Use maximum overlap assumption for s_mellor latin (K&K).

 l_lh_cloud_weighted_sampling | logical
-  Pick points in and out of cloud latin hypercube sampling (K&K).
+  Pick points in and out of cloud Latin Hypercube sampling (K&K).
 Note that LH_microphys_calls must be even, and sequence length must be 1 in order to enable this.